 And a second simple answer is, there’s a good chance you already know the answer.
 Or at least, you know how to be there for your friend.
 It might be mostly by listening.
 It might be very little by solving anything.

-Now begin to move easily.
-Explore.
+- Begin to move easily, and explore.
 When she finds a spot that feels good to linger, linger.
 When she wants to move, move.
 Easily and gently, always beginning in this connection between breath and body.
+Always noticing, believing, responding.

 Maybe most of all, be there for your friend.
 You don’t need to do something to her, fix her, or change her.
 And you don’t need to teach her anything from a distance.

 How you are in your own body and mind is how we help each other the most.